 After the Philippines, the Japanese, as most ambitious imperial countries who have experienced success would do, began trying to expand their influence.
 They aimed to control more and more of the islands of the South Pacific, and plans even included an invasion of Hawaii itself.

 The next major American victory came at the Battle of Guadalcanal, also known as the Guadalcanal Campaign, which was fought over the course of the fall of 1942 and winter of 1943.
 Then came the New Guinea Campaign, the Solomon Islands Campaign, the Mariana and Palau Islands Campaign, the Battle of Iwo Jima, and later the Battle of Okinawa.
-These victories allowed the US to march slowly north towards Japan, reducing its influence and making an invasion possible.
+These victories allowed the United States to march slowly north towards Japan, reducing its influence and making an invasion possible.

 But the nature of these victories made the idea of invading the Japanese mainland a terrifying thought.
 More than 150,000 Americans had died fighting the Japanese throughout the Pacific, and part of the reason for these high casualty numbers was because almost all battles — which took place on small islands and atolls scattered throughout the South Pacific — were fought using amphibious warfare, meaning soldiers had to charge onto a beach after landing a boat near the shore, a maneuver that left them completely exposed to enemy fire.